akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Goosie is gone,” Mother said.
 “Beatrice thinks she may be at the river bend.”

-Harold grunted.
+Father grunted.
 He fetched a sack and a leather strap from the barn.
 “In case she is tangled,” and followed them down the lane.
 He did not speak, but his eyes swept the ground, the brush, the sky.
 A warrior’s search.

 Then Beatrice heard a faint, rhythmic honking in the distance.

 As they got closer it sounded more like a gate hinge that had not seen grease in a year.

 They found Goosie, caught in brambles by the river, her white feathers dusted with dead leaves.
-She was frightened but unharmed – just a shallow scratch on her leg.
-Harold cut the vines with his knife while Mother held the goose still with its head in the sack to avoid her pecking them or hurting herself.
+She was frightened but unharmed, with just a shallow scratch on her leg.
+Father cut the vines with his knife while Mother held the goose still with its head in the sack to avoid her pecking them or hurting herself.

 Beatrice carried her home carefully.

-That night, Mother bandaged a small cut on Beatrice’s palm – a thorn, picked up in the thicket.
+That night, Mother bandaged a small cut on Beatrice’s palm, picked up from a thorn in the thicket.
 “You were brave,” she said.
 “Not because you didn’t cry.
 Because you stopped crying and thought.”

-Harold sat by the hearth, mending the gate latch with a piece of fresh leather.
+Father sat by the hearth, mending the gate latch with a piece of fresh leather.
 He did not look up.
 “The goose will stay,” he said.
 “The latch will not fail again.”
 He also made Goosie a basket, woven from split willow, lined with straw and tucked into a quiet corner.
 “A better place for her to go when she is frightened or wants to be alone,” he said.

 Beatrice looked at Goosie, already asleep on the hearth.
 “I will not lose her again.”